• Home

 Drill a pilot hole at the end of the 1×1 stick and screw the stick to the project center, ensuring the stick is still loose enough to rotate 360 degrees.

-Mark the stick at 7-inches, 17-inches, and 27-inches and drill pilot holes big enough to fit the permanent marker through.
+Mark the stick at seven, seventeen, and twenty-seven inches, and drill pilot holes big enough to fit the permanent marker through.

 Insert the marker in the 7-inch hole and rotate the stick around the center until you have a perfect circle.
 Repeat that process in the other holes until you have three progressively bigger circles.

-The last two circles measure 39-inches from the base, which is opposite the horizontal 2×10) and 4.5-inches from the edge.
+The last two circles measure thirty-nine inches from the base, opposite the horizontal two-by-ten) and 4.5 inches from the edge.
 Use a paper drinking cup to make a 3-inch circle on each side.
-(These last two circles don’t need to be perfect.)
+(These last two circles do not need to be perfect.)

-You’re finished, and it’s time to start throwing some axes.
-Be sure to check out our YouTube channel for a more in-depth look at how to build this beginner’s axe throwing target.
+You are finished, and it is time to start throwing some axes.
+Be sure to check out our YouTube channel for a more in-depth look at how to build this beginner’s axe-throwing target.

 Leave a Reply